auth0/Auth0.swift/README.md

 #### Credentials Manager errors

 The Credentials Manager will only produce `CredentialsManagerError` error values.
 You can find the underlying error (if any) in the `cause: Error?` property of the `CredentialsManagerError`.
 Not all error cases will have an underlying `cause`.
 Check the [API documentation](https://auth0.github.io/Auth0.swift/Structs/CredentialsManagerError.html) to learn more about the error cases you need to handle, and which ones include a `cause` value.

+> ⚠️ Do not parse or otherwise rely on the error messages to handle the errors.
+The error messages are not part of the API and can change.
+Run a switch statement on the [error cases](https://auth0.github.io/Auth0.swift/Structs/CredentialsManagerError.html#/Error%20Cases) instead, which are part of the API.

 ### Authentication API (iOS / macOS / tvOS / watchOS)